 How can I find a co-op?

-TheHomeSchoolMom has a listing of co-ops, and you can also network with other homeschoolers through email lists, Facebook, homeschool groups, and your library to find co-ops.
+TheHomeSchoolMom's local resource database can help you find a homeschool co-op near you, and you can also network with other homeschoolers through email lists, Facebook, homeschool groups, and your library to find co-ops.

 To learn more about finding and fitting into a co-op, look for my upcoming post, Joining a Co-op.